chao-ji/tf-seq2seq/README.md

 You just "invented" a sorting algorithm using a seq2seq model.

-The integers, just like the words in sentences, are represented internally as multidimensional vectors (distributed representation), so the seq2seq is must be able to figure out that there is an inherent relationship among these symbols (integers in this case): some symbols are "greater" or "less" than others, and the task you intend to perform is sorting.
+The integers, just like the words in sentences, are represented internally as multidimensional vectors (distributed representation), so the seq2seq must be able to figure out that there is an inherent relationship among these symbols (integers in this case): some symbols are "greater" or "less" than others, and the task you intend to perform is sorting.

-This may be a trivial example, but at least it shows the seq2seq model's potential to be a generic sequence transducer.
+This may look like a trivial example, but at least it shows the seq2seq model's potential to be a generic sequence transducer.
 It learns the task from the data.